 A term referring to the passing of fluid though a flowmeter without registration.
 High slippage rates often occur on low viscosity fluids and can cause large errors.

-The ability of a measuring instrument to maintain constant metrological characteristics with time
+The ability of a measuring instrument to maintain constant meteorological characteristics with time.

 Standard Temperature & Pressure (STP)

 Standard conditions for experimental measurements, to allow comparisons to be made between different sets of data.
-Be careful, as different bodies and instsistutes use different reference conditions.
+Be careful, as different bodies and institutes use different reference conditions.

 Uncertainty of the result of a measurement expressed as a standard deviation.